Construction of electronic cigarettes: Mechanical devices

 Mechanical PVs or mechanical "mods", often called "mechs", are devices without integrated circuits, electronic battery protection, or voltage regulation.
 They are activated by a switch.
 They rely on the natural voltage output of the battery and the metal that the mod is made of often is used as part of the circuit itself.

 The term "mod" was originally used instead of "modification".
 Users would modify existing hardwares to get better performance, and as an alternative to the e-cigarettes that looked like traditional cigarettes.
 Users would also modify other unrelated items like flashlights as battery compartments to power atomizers.
 The word mod is often used to describe most personal vaporizers.

 Mechanical PVs have no power regulation and are unprotected.
 Because of this ensuring that the battery does not over-discharge and that the resistance of the atomizer requires electric current within the safety limits of the battery is the responsibility of the user.

-E-cigarette liquid
+E-cigarette liquid (e-liquid)

+E-cigarette liquid, E-Cig liquid, e-liquid, juice, vapor juice, vape juice, smoke juice, vaping fluid, vaping juice, e-juice, e-fluid or vape oil is the mixture used in vapor products including e-cigarettes.
+E-liquids vary across and within brands.

 Composition

-E-cigarette liquid, E-Cig liquid, e-liquid, juice, vapor juice, vape juice, smoke juice, vaping fluid, vaping juice, e-juice, e-fluid, or vape oil is the mixture used in vapor products including e-cigarettes.
-Since e-cigarettes are not regulated in many countries, the composition of the liquid can change often.
-There is a great amount of variability in e-liquid formulations due to fast growth and changes in the manufacturing designs of e-cigarettes.
-The composition of the e-liquid for additives such as nicotine and flavors vary across and within brands.
-E-liquids come in many variations, including different nicotine strengths and many different flavors.
-The main ingredients are propylene glycol, glycerin, and flavorings; and most often, nicotine in liquid form.
-The liquid typically consists of a combined total of 95% propylene glycol and glycerin, and the remaining 5% being flavorings, nicotine, and other additives.
-The most frequently used e-liquid solvents are propylene glycol and glycerin.
-Flavorings may contain menthol, sugars, esters, and pyrazines.
-Flavor components include eucalyptol, camphor, methyl salicylate, pulegone, ethyl salicylate, cinnamaldehyde, eugenol, diphenyl ether, coumarin, diacetyl, acetoin, 2,3-pentanedione, cyclohexanone, benzaldehyde, cresol, butyraldehyde, and isoamyl acetate.
-Sugars are frequently used in e-liquids to provide a sweet flavor.
-Diacetyl, acetoin, and 2,3-pentanedione are used for buttery flavoring.
-Camphor and cyclohexanone are used for minty flavoring.
-Benzaldehyde is used for cherry or almond flavoring.
-Cinnamaldehyde is used for cinnamon flavoring.
-Cresol is used for leathery or medicinal flavoring.
-Butyraldehyde is used for chocolate flavoring.
-Isoamyl acetate is used for banana flavoring.
-E-liquids named coffee, tea, chocolate, or energy drinks, typically contain caffeine at levels considerably less than in comparison with dietary products.
-E-liquids are also available with vitamins or cannabis flavors.
-In addition, specific e-cigarettes (mods) are available that allow for not only liquids but also herbs, oils, or fruits to be vaped.
-Moreover, dual-function devices handle both concentrates and e-liquids using multiple cartridges.